vulkano-rs/vulkano-www/content/guide/buffer_creation/buffer_creation.md

 > that buffer.

-While it is sometimes useful to use a buffer that contains a single struct, in practice it is very common to put an array of values inside of a buffer.
+While it is sometimes useful to use a buffer that contains a single struct, in practice it is very common to put an array of values inside a buffer.
 You can, for example, put an array of fifty `i32`s in a buffer with the `CpuAccessibleBuffer::from_data` function.

-However in practice it is also very common to not know the size of the array at compile-time.
+However, in practice it is also very common to not know the size of the array at compile-time.
 In order to handle this, `CpuAccessibleBuffer` provides a `from_iter` constructor that takes an iterator to the data as the last parameter, instead of the data itself.